 These years are often recalled as being among the happiest periods of life, particularly when the home is stable and relationships with parents are not a source of concern; but even when they are not, children can often forget their domestic woes while with their friends.
 It is a golden period of freedom marred only by school, when hours can be spent with friends away from adult interference.
 Children have become sufficiently independent to be on their own, exploring new interests and moving into real or imaginary ventures while burdened with few responsibilities.
-The parents still provide for their companions.
+The parents still provide for their essential needs and furnish a haven in the home to which they can return when frustrated by their companions.
 Still, these years also encompass many woes-feelings of rejection by the group, the desertion of a best friend, the embarrassment caused by parents, the difficulties at school, the failures to be chosen for a team or a party-as well as the more significant anxieties caused by realization of parents' limitations as sources of protection.